fireproofsocks/dto/README.md

 ### Accessor

-Out of the box, you can use an instance of the `Dto` class to normalize an object or array for uniform access.
+Out of the box, you can use an instance of the `Dto` class to normalize an object or array for "agnostic" access.

 ```
 $D = new \Dto\Dto();